Twilight-Egress/TwilightEgress/CONTRIBUTION GUIDE.md

+# NOTICE: THIS WILL PROB BE REWRITTEN SOON

 # Github Contributions
 - Always create new branches whenever you're working on a new piece/pieces of content to avoid conflicts with other people's code.
 - NEVER directly commit to `development` or `public-release` unless it's a very small change or you have permission to do so.